YePererva/Schmitt-Encoder-Debouncing-Module/README.md

-# Schmitt Encoder Debouncing Module
+# Rotary Encoder module with Hardware Debouncing
  Module to debounce incremental rotary encoder with Schmitt trigger

  Current Status: Layout finished, need to solder and test the hardware